St Stephen's Presbyterian Church and Manse, Queanbeyan

-St Stephen's Presbyterian Church and Manse, also known as Queanbeyan Presbyterian Church, is a heritage-listed Presbyterian church and manse at 2 Morisset Street, Queanbeyan, Queanbeyan-Palerang Region, New South Wales, Australia.
+St Stephen's Presbyterian Church and Manse, also known as Queanbeyan Presbyterian Church, is a heritage-listed Presbyterian church and manse at 2 Morisset Street, Queanbeyan, New South Wales, Australia.
 It was designed by Alberto Dias Soares (church) and James Barnet (manse) and built from 1872 to 1883 by Thomas Priest (stonemason), Thomas Jordan (carpenter), John Kealman (carpenter).
 The property is owned by Presbyterian Church of NSW Property Trust.
 It was added to the New South Wales State Heritage Register on 24 May 2019.

 History

 St Stephen's Presbyterian Church

 The first Presbyterian services were held in the Queanbeyan district by a visiting minister in mid-1838, but it was to be many years before the town had its own resident minister.
 In the early 1850s, the Reverend William Ritchie, who resided in Yass rather that Queanbeyan, commenced services four times a year in the old Kent Hotel.
 It was during this ministry that the local Presbyterian community succeeded in 1852 in obtaining a grant of land at the corner of Morisset and Lowe Streets for a church, school and manse.
 The grant, which was apparently not formally gazetted until 13 December 1859, consisted of four contiguous allotments - Lots 1, 2, 3 and 20 - in Section 25, Town of Queanbeyan.
 Each of the allotments measured two roods in area.
 Lots 1 and 2 were intended for the church, Lot 3 for a school and Lot 20 fronting Lowe Street for the manse.

 In December 1861, Dr Andrew Morton, a Queanbeyan medical practitioner, called the local Presbyterians to a meeting to initiate the building of a church in the town.
 A subscription list was opened and, by the end of May 1862, Morton had secured promises of A£400.
 But there the matter lapsed.
-The Presbyterian community was beset with troubles, partly caused by the Rev. J. D. Lang, and was unable to find a minister to settle permanently in the town.
+The Presbyterian community was beset with troubles, partly caused by the Reverend John Lang, and was unable to find a minister to settle permanently in the town.
 It was only in March 1870 that the situation took on a rather more settled aspect when the Reverend William Mackenzie arrived in town virtually direct from Scotland.
 He would reinvigorate the church building project, as well as fostering the building of churches in Canberra and in Bungendore.